ZeezCode/MCAdministration/README.md

 This system is half ingame and half web based, in that there'll be a web port where the staff can do a lot with the system.
 (Manage bans/warns/etc, view a player's record, etc.)

-Update: AdminCP is mostly done, will upload to GH in upcoming days
+Update: Staff-side of web system is basically done and now hosted on GitHub.com/ZeezCode/MCAdministrationWeb